 Use the project rubric: Included in the Practice PT is a Rubric by which the project can be assessed.

-Ask students to look at the beneficial and harmful effects of cybersecurity issues like the NSA spying on emails.
+Ask students to review the beneficial and harmful effects of cybersecurity issues like the NSA spying on emails.
 The more current and relevant the issue, the better.

 The book Blown to Bits has several chapters that relate to personal security, privacy and liberty in face of big data and encryption.